-ii.
+iv.
 Report to the Title IX Coordinator

-Any member of the College community who believes that he or she has experienced or is experiencing sexual harassment should immediately contact the College Title IX Coordinator to report the alleged act or acts of sex discrimination.
+- Any member of the College community who believes that he or she has experienced or is experiencing sexual harassment should immediately contact the College Title IX Coordinator to report the alleged act or acts of sex discrimination. - 2.
+Only a complainant can create a complaint.

-iii.
+v.
 Response of the Title IX Coordinator

-- 1. Upon receipt of notice of any allegation under this policy the Title IX Coordinator will begin the grievance procedures outlined below: - a.
-Notice of allegation: must include ID of parties, place, and time of the alleged Title IX policy violation. - b.
-Meet with the Complainant in order to provide the Complainant a general understanding of this policy (and a copy of the policy) and to identify the range of supportive measures available to the Complainant, such as health services, mental health services, crime victim services, or services of a local rape crisis center. - c.
+- Should the Title IX Coordinator determine that a reasonable request to investigate and make a determination about alleged sexual discrimination has been made, the Title IX Coordinator will begin the grievance procedures outlined below: - a.
+Create a Title IX Complaint File including the ID of parties, place(s) and time(s) of the alleged Title IX policy violation, and a timeline of the investigation.
+This may include a written complaint should the complainant request one. - b.
+Notice of allegation: must include ID of parties, place, and time of the alleged Title IX policy violation. - c.
+Meet with the Complainant in order to provide the Complainant a general understanding of this policy (and a copy of the policy) and to identify the range of supportive measures available to the Complainant, such as health services, mental health services, crime victim services, or services of a local rape crisis center. - d.
 Advise the Complainant of his or her rights.
 These rights include: - i.
 The right to contact the appropriate law enforcement personnel to pursue criminal charges under state, local, or federal law, concurrent with or after the College's Title IX investigation.
 The College investigation will not be suspended or delayed in the event of an investigation of possible criminal charges by law enforcement personnel. - ii.
 The right to file a civil action against the alleged Respondent. - iii.
 The right to file a complaint with the Equal Employment Opportunity Commission and/or the Michigan Civil Rights Commission. - iv.
 The right to an advisor of choice.

 - v.
-The right to timely communication from the Title IX Coordinator. - d.
+The right to timely communication from the Title IX Coordinator. - e.
 Notify the Respondent of the Title IX complaint.
 At this time, the Respondent will also be advised of his or her rights.
-These rights include: - i.
-The right to due process and following this Grievance process in an orderly and timely manner. - ii.
+These rights include: - The right to due process and following this Grievance process in an orderly and timely manner. - ii.
 The right to not be presumed responsible for the alleged conduct until a determination regarding responsibility is made through the grievance process. - iii.
 The right to an advisor of choice. - iv.
-The right to timely communication from the Title IX Coordinator. - e.
+The right to timely communication from the Title IX Coordinator. - f.
 Provide a range of supportive measures in order to preserve the educational access of both parties as appropriate, at any stage of the process.
 The full range of these measures could include: - i.
 Providing a "no contact" order, which will typically direct that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means. - ii.
 Altering the student's academic, housing, or employment arrangements, such as switching sections of a class or designating mealtimes for both parties. - iii.
 Procuring needed medical or hospital treatment, counseling, and plans to protect the personal safety of either party, such as a security escort.

-iv.
+vi.
 Optional Pre-Complaint Meeting